woman with pink fins swimming towards a large underwater shipwreck with small multi-colored fish swimming around

 Amed is located on the eastern coast of Bali, Indonesia.
 It’s a much slower pace of life than Canggu and if you need a break from the city life, you may enjoy Amed.
 It’s renowned for its vibrant coral reefs and diverse marine life, making it a popular destination for freedivers.
 Here are some of the best freediving spots in Amed:

-4. Bunutan: Located just north of Amed, Bunutan offers a mix of coral gardens and walls.
+Located just north of Amed, Bunutan offers a mix of coral gardens and walls.
 The site is known for its stunning coral formations and diverse marine life.
 It is suitable for freedivers of various skill levels.
+The site offers excellent visibility and features a gentle current, perfect for drift diving or freediving.

 Freediving Schools in Bali